 Some examples of past programs include:

 CHOICES is a one-time small group education program that is held monthly.
-Run by Whitney Hogan, this class is designed to help students identify risk-reduction techniques that will help lower their risk for negative consequences related to alcohol use.
+Run by Christian van Loenen, this class is designed to help students identify risk-reduction techniques that will help lower their risk for negative consequences related to alcohol use.

 Peer Health and the A team host a campus-wide Alcohol Screening Day every February.
 Hundreds of students are screened for alcohol abuse and misuse.
 This quick screening provides students information about how their drinking choices compare to other college students nationwide.
-The Associate Director of Health promotion is available to provide Alcohol Screening to groups throughout the year.
+The Assistant Director of Health Promotion and Education is available to provide Alcohol Screening to groups throughout the year.